 API security becomes necessary.
 You need proper authentication, authorization, rate limiting, and input validation.
 Most headless platforms provide these features, but you’re responsible for configuring them correctly.
 OAuth 2.0 and JWT tokens are standard patterns for securing API access.

 Custom payment integrations require careful planning.
 If you’re building your own payment processing (which most businesses shouldn’t), you’ll need to maintain PCI compliance across your entire stack.
-This is expensive and complex—stick with PCI-compliant payment processors that expose APIs.
+This is expensive and complex, so stick with PCI-compliant payment processors that expose APIs.

 Headless architectures can simplify GDPR compliance by centralizing customer data management.
 Your commerce backend becomes the single source of truth for customer information, making data access requests and deletion easier to implement.

 The challenge comes from distributed systems.
-If you’re using multiple services (commerce platform, CMS, marketing automation, analytics), you need to ensure customer data is handled consistently across all of them.
+If you’re using multiple services (commerce platform, CMS, marketing automation, analytics), you need to make sure customer data is handled consistently across all of them.
 Data processing agreements with each vendor become important.

-Headless commerce isn’t the endpoint—it’s a stepping stone toward even more flexible, composable architectures.
+Headless commerce isn’t the endpoint.
+It’s a stepping stone toward more flexible, composable architectures.
 The industry is moving toward “composable commerce,” where businesses assemble best-of-breed services like building blocks, creating bespoke commerce experiences from standardized components.

 Edge computing is changing how we think about commerce performance.
 Instead of rendering pages on central servers, edge computing processes requests on servers geographically close to users.
-This means faster page loads and more sophisticated personalization.
-Headless architectures are well-positioned to make use of edge computing because the separation of concerns maps naturally to distributed computing.
+That means faster page loads and more sophisticated personalization.
+Headless architectures are well-positioned for edge computing because the separation of concerns maps naturally to distributed computing.

 AI and machine learning are becoming standard features in commerce, not exotic add-ons.
 Headless architectures make it easier to integrate AI services for product recommendations, dynamic pricing, customer service chatbots, and fraud detection.
 Your frontend consumes AI-powered APIs just like any other service.